VincentWtrs/vincentwtrs.github.io/_posts/2024-03-06-conformal_prediction_prediction_intervals.md

 $$

 When having a sample of  $n$ observations, one proceeds as follows, by taking the average:
-And for all samples, taking the average as is usual:

 $$\min \frac{1}{n} \sum_{i=1}^{n} L_{\tau}(y, \hat{q}(\mathbf{x}))$$